-- LCD/Monitor Icons (F8): Toggles between the Notebook PC's LCD display and an external monitor in this series: Notebook PC LCD -> External Monitor -> Both.
+LCD/Monitor Icons (F8): Toggles between the Notebook PC's LCD display and an external monitor in this series: Notebook PC LCD -> External Monitor -> Both.
 (This function does not work in 256 Colors, select High Color in Display Property Settings.)
-IMPORTANT: Connect an external monitor before booting up the Notebook PC. - Crossed-out Touchpad (F9): Pressing this button will lock your touchpad when using an external mouse.
-Locking the touchpad will prevent you from accidentally moving the cursor while typing.
-To enable the touchpad, simply press this button again. - Speaker Icons (F10): Toggles the speakers ON and OFF (only in Windows OS)
+IMPORTANT: Connect an external monitor before booting up the Notebook PC.

+Crossed-out Touchpad (F9): Toggles the built-in touchpad LOCKED (disabled) and UNLOCKED (enabled).
+Locking the touchpad will prevent you from accidentally moving the cursor while typing and is best used with an external pointing device such as a mouse.